Chapter 15:

 “Ooh, Lillinberg!
 Like from the song!”
 Sol beamed.
 “Do you remember it, Luna?
 Uncle Merc used to always play it at parties!”

 “I know the song, Sol.”
-She sighed in a way that not-so-subtly implied she did not wish to hear Sol sing it.
+She sighed, not-so-subtly implying she did not wish to hear him sing it.

 Sol did not get the memo, launching into a fast paced, upbeat song.
 He bounded around his companions, playing an imaginary fiddle on his arm.
 “Oh, there lived a little lady in Lillinberg!”
 He paused, leaving a gap for his audience for a “Lillinberg!” from his audience.
-He did not get one from Clint and Luna, though he had expected that.
+He did not get one.
 “This little lady loved her little girl!” he continued, undeterred, Sol and Luna powerless to stop him.

 He air-fiddled his way through the song, finally reaching the last lines of the song after what felt like an hour, but was only five minutes.
 “The little girl was lost and her father’s in a box!
 So the mother mourns alone in Lillinberg!” he sang, joyful as anything all the way to the last note.
 He bowed to his captive audience of two, though they didn’t cheer or clap.